 Individuals who are at higher risk, such as older adults, those with pre-existing kidney disease, and those taking other nephrotoxic medications, should be particularly cautious.
 Following guidelines for safe omeprazole use, being vigilant for symptoms of kidney damage, and discussing alternative treatments with your doctor can help minimize the risk.

-Ultimately, informed decision-making and close collaboration with your healthcare provider are essential for ensuring the safe and effective use of omeprazole.
+The bottom line: informed decision-making and close collaboration with your healthcare provider are essential for ensuring the safe and effective use of omeprazole.